 This was originally developed to support Sixty North’s publication efforts, so it may have behaviors that are specific to those needs.
 However, it should be generally useful for rst-to-md conversion.

-It is missing some needful things, e.g. math markup support.
-Nonetheless, this is the right way to do it.
+It was missing some needful things, e.g. math markup support.
+Nonetheless,